Have You Heard About Bodaq Finishes for Elevator Wall Panels?

 Table of Contents

 Have you ever thought of how many elevators look outdated, scratched, and damaged just because there is always another thing to fix in a building?
 So, your customers see scratched walls while making their way to your office, and your tenants see tears and rips while going to their apartments.
 Meantime they are wondering why they pay you so much.

 But you can change this because it has never been easier to carry out an elevator renovation project without breaking the bank.
-You can breathe new life into old surfaces with an innovative, cost-effective, and durable Bodaq interior film.
+You can make elevator cab renovations with Bodaq interior wrap film.
 The application is quick and easy without working hours interruption, and no extra weight for the cab.
 Think about it – just one day/night per 1 cab and 1.5K for the material plus the same for its installation.
 Does it look like a great solution to you?

 Take a look at what is possible to wrap with architectural film and decide what you need.
 So, here are some parts of the interior that can be covered with architectural film:

 Elevator Wall Panels

 The main focus of the entire elevator enclosure is the walls.
 Usually, they are made of panels that take so much damage from the elevator users.
 It is especially important to pay attention to the durability of the panel material to prevent the most classic elevator interior damage, such as chipping and peeling from the edges.